stmilne/icds_docs/docs/handling-data/file-storage.md

 Files are stored on Roar Collab in a central filesystem;

-Users have access to four directories:  home, work, group, and scratch.
+Users have access to four central filesystems:  home, work, group, and scratch.
 These have different purposes:

 - **home** – for configuration files, and links to work, group, and scratch.